In this post, we will discuss ASP.NET provider model.

 The simple nature of this model means that requests come in and then responses are sent back.
 On top of that, ASP.NET does not differentiate one request from another.
 The server containing an ASP.NET application is simply reacting to any request thrown at it.

-The available providers for storing session information include
+The available providers for storing session information including

 This provider model was an object that sat between the Session object and the actual place in which the sessions were stored.
 By default, sessions in ASP.NET are stored InProc, meaning in the same process where ASP.NET is running.